oauth-io/sdk-node/README.md

 - Server-side OAuth authentication flow
 - Requests to API from the backend, including the unified "me" method
 - Unified user information requests for available providers from the backend
+- Access token renewal with the refresh_token when available

 With this SDK, your OAuth flow is also more secure as the oauth token never leaves your backend.